Have you ever wondered why the smoke from backflow incense sinks? Smoke should rise, should it not?

-The image shows the perfect lid.
+The image below shows the perfect lit cone.

 Do you see the downflow smoke which only happens halfway through the burning?